apheresis-services.jpg

 Carter BloodCare - HPC Collection

-Carter BloodCare works closely with clients throughout the prescreening process.
-All donors must undergo a prescreening process within 30 days prior to the start of the first collection.
-The prescreen process includes evaluation of peripheral access, pregnancy assessment for female donor, and consent for release of medical information.
+Carter BloodCare tailors the prescreening process to client needs.
+Donors may undergo a prescreening process prior to the start of the first collection.
+The prescreen process typically includes evaluation of peripheral access, pregnancy assessment for female donor, and consent for release of medical information.
 Pregnancy assessments must be performed before hematopoietic growth factor administration or myeloablative therapy of the recipient.
+In cases of poor peripheral access, central venous catheter placement may be coordinated with the referring provider.

-HPC collection services are available for autologous and allogeneic, adult and pediatric donors.
-HPC collection may be performed at an outside facility or a predetermined Carter BloodCare neighborhood donor center.
+Cell Therapy collection services are available for autologous and allogeneic, adult and pediatric patients.
+Cell Therapy collection may be performed at an outside facility or a predetermined Carter BloodCare neighborhood donor center.

-HPC collection is done by trained personnel using apheresis cell separators.
-Donation of HPC is generally performed as an outpatient procedure and requires adequate preplanning.
-Autologous donors generally receive placement of a central venous catheter that can accommodate high volume flow rates, typically either a Quinton or a similar dialysis-type catheter.
+Cell Therapy collection is done by trained personnel using apheresis cell separators.
+These collections are generally performed as an outpatient procedure and requires adequate preplanning.
+Autologous donors and patients may require placement of a central venous catheter that can accommodate high volume flow rates, typically either a Quinton or a similar dialysis-type catheter.
+Generally, healthy allogeneic donors can undergo cell therapy collections using peripheral venous access.

 Red Hex Red white target circle.png